anncli/GRiD_Demo/README.md

 To use the GRiD Python in your project, include `from GRiD.bindings import gridCuda` at the top of your file.

 ## Demo
-To test that you have installed the GRiD bindings correct, run:
+To test the installation of the GRiD bindings, run:

     python hello_grid.py